joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-05-23-fiddler-river-fiddlish.md

 ## Solution

-after a long stretch of words, correlations with the beginning disappear and we should be equally likely to hit a space at any position. since half the words are three letters and half are four, this means that two out of every nine characters is a space, and $P_\text{space} = 2/9.$
+After a long stretch of words, correlations with the beginning of the line decay and we should be equally likely to hit a space at any position.

+Since half the words are three letters and half are four, this means that two out of every nine characters is a space, and $\limit\limits_{\ell\rightarrow 0} P_\text{space}(\ell) \rightarrow 2/9.$

-since a new word starts each line, we are asking, what is the probability that the 13th character on a new line is a space, and the 14th character on the next line is a space, and ... until the line $j$ at which it ends, where we multiply by the probability that the $(12+j)^\text{th}$ character on that line is a letter. in other words
+Since a new word starts each line, we are asking what is the probability that the $13^\text{th}$ character on a new line is a space, and the $14^\text{th}$ character on the next line is a space, and so on until line $\ell$ at which it ends, where we multiply by the probability that the $(12+j)^\text{th}$ character on that line is a letter.
+In other words

 $$
 \begin{align}